Meloxicam

+Medical uses

+Meloxicam is indicated for the treatment of osteoarthritis, rheumatoid arthritis, and juvenile rheumatoid arthritis.

 Adverse effects

 Meloxicam use can result in gastrointestinal toxicity and bleeding, headaches, rash, and very dark or black stool (a sign of intestinal bleeding).
 It has fewer gastrointestinal side effects than diclofenac, piroxicam, naproxen, and perhaps all other NSAIDs which are not COX-2 selective.

-In October 2020, the U.S. Food and Drug Administration (FDA) required the drug label to be updated for all nonsteroidal anti-inflammatory medications to describe the risk of kidney problems in unborn babies that result in low amniotic fluid.
+In October 2020, the US Food and Drug Administration (FDA) required the prescribing information to be updated for all nonsteroidal anti-inflammatory medications to describe the risk of kidney problems in unborn babies that result in low amniotic fluid.
 They recommend avoiding NSAIDs in pregnant women at 20 weeks or later in pregnancy.

 Cardiovascular

 Like other NSAIDs, its use is associated with an increased risk of cardiovascular events such as heart attack and stroke.
 Although meloxicam inhibits formation of thromboxane A, it does not appear to do so at levels that would interfere with platelet function.
 A pooled analysis of randomized, controlled studies of meloxicam therapy of up to 60 days duration found that meloxicam was associated with a statistically significantly lower number of thromboembolic complications than the NSAID diclofenac (0.2% versus 0.8% respectively) but a similar incidence of thromboembolic events to naproxen and piroxicam.

 People with hypertension, high cholesterol, or diabetes are at risk for cardiovascular side effects.
 People with family history of heart disease, heart attack, or stroke should tell their treating physician as the potential for serious cardiovascular side effects is significant.